Null controllability from the exterior of a one-dimensional nonlocal heat equation: Introduction and main results

 The system is said to be approximately controllable at time $T>0$, if $\mathcal R(u_0,T)$ is dense in $L^2(-1,1)$.
 We refer to Section \ref{sec-2} for the definition of the function spaces involved.

 We mention that as in the classical local case ($s=1$) discussed in \cite[Chapter 2]{Zua1}, we have the following situation for the nonlocal case.
-Since the system is linear, without restriction one may assume that $u_0=0$.
-In that case, solutions of \eqref{HE-EX} (with $u_0=0$) are of class $C^\infty$ far from $(\Omc)$ at time $t=T$.
+We observe that solutions of \eqref{HE-EX} are of class $C^\infty$ far from $(\Omc)$ at time $t=T$.
 This shows that the elements of $\mathcal R(u_0,T)$ are $C^\infty$ functions in $(-1,1)$.
-Thus, exact controllability may not hold.
+Thus, the exact controllability may not hold.
 For this reason we shall study the null controllability of the system.
-However, it is a well-known result that the null controllability for the classical linear heat equation is equivalent to the controllability to the trajectories.
-In the fractional case, the above two concepts of controllability are again equivalent as shows our main result.
+However, since the system \eqref{HE-EX} is linear, the null controllability is equivalent to the controllability to trajectories.

 The following theorem is the main result of the paper.

 \begin{theorem} Let $0<s<1$ and let $\mathcal O\subset(\Omc)$ be an arbitrary nonempty open set.
 Then the following assertions hold. \begin{enumerate} \item If $\frac 12<s<1$, then the system \eqref{HE-EX} is null controllable at any time $T>0$.